Home Reading and writing files on S3 with Polars

 Cancel

-Reading from S3 with Polars
+Reading and writing files on S3 with Polars

 In this post we see how to read and write from a CSV or Parquet file in S3 with Polars.
 We also see how to filter the file on S3 before downloading it to reduce the amount of data transferred across the network.